ydahal1/ydahal1/jokes.md

-Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.

 [
-Thu Apr 17 00:26:48 UTC 2025
+Fri Apr 18 00:26:39 UTC 2025
  ]